Child Labor Laws in Texas

 Employment of Children Age 16-17

 Actors age 16-17 are not considered to be child actors, but their employment is subject to Texas’ child labor laws.
-Neither the State of Texas or the federal government restricts hours of employment for children age 16-17.
+Neither the State of Texas nor the federal government restricts hours of employment for children age 16-17.

 Additional Online Resources